dmf24/clj-pkgwhat/README.md

 ## clj-pkgwhat

-This is a trivial babashka script to resolve common package manager queries from standard names.
+This is a trivial [Babashka](https://babashka.org) script to resolve common package manager queries from standard names.

-This currently supports distros like Ubuntu and Debian, Red Hat and Fedora, Alpine and Arch linux.
+This currently supports Ubuntu and Debian like distros, Red Hat and Fedora like distros, Arch Linux and Alpine Linux.

 ### Install

-This will install a script along with symlinks to $HOME/bin
+This will install a script along with symlinks to `$HOME/bin`

 ```
 git clone https://github.com/dmf24/clj-pkgwhat.git